toasterparty/metroid-prime-fanhacks/README.md

 ### How does it work?

 My fork of [randomprime](https://github.com/toasterparty/randomprime/tree/randovania), the Rust-powered open source patcher used by [Randovania](https://github.com/randovania/randovania), includes a bunch of optional features not utilized by randomizer.
 Fan hacks use the same patcher API to create their own custom layout descriptions.
+The patcher copies over an existing ROMs contents into a new one, making modifications at specific file addresses as it does.
+This means that *there is zero copyright protected contents being shared, and you should take care to do the same.*